 I could handle the juggling before but not anymore.
 To get back to my happy place, I plan to focus on each one separately.
 When at home, I’ll work.
 When on the road, I’ll travel like I used to… like how I saw those backpackers in Mendoza.
 This trip to Australia is the last time I’ll bring my computer on the road with me.

 These are big changes for me and it’s going to take time to get used to them, but I know creating boundaries and limits will stop me from going crazy and wanting to pop Xanax like candy.
 Rome was not built in a day and mental health is a long journey.

-But, as I write this now in Sydney, Australia, I feel more free.
+But, as I write this now in Australia, I feel freer.
 The small changes I’ve already made have helped a lot.
 My anxiety was because I was spinning too many dishes at once, but now I realize that when I just pick up one at a time, I can become my old, fulfilled self again.

 Find a cheap flight by using Skyscanner or Momondo.
 They are my two favorite search engines, because they search websites and airlines around the globe so you always know no stone is being left unturned.

 You can book your hostel with Hostelworld as they have the largest inventory.
 If you want to stay somewhere other than a hostel, use Booking.com, as they consistently return the cheapest rates for guesthouses and hotels.
 I use them all the time.

 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it, as I’ve had to use it many times in the past.
 I’ve been using World Nomads for ten years.
 My favorite companies that offer the best service and value are: